Leveraging faculty research in partnership with South Bend

 Downtown South Bend and the St. Joseph River

-Regina Williams-Preston was able to combine her passions for education, justice, and the city of South Bend when she joined the Center for Social Concerns earlier this year.
+Regina Williams-Preston was able to combine her passions for education, justice, and the city of South Bend when she joined the Institute for Social Concerns earlier this year.

 As the center’s community partnerships program director, the longtime South Bend public schools teacher and community leader was presented with an opportunity to connect Notre Dame and South Bend in ways that will foster new collaborations between campus and the community.